stellar-bit/spacecraft-builder/README.md

 # Stellar Bit - Spacecraft Builder

-Visual tool for building spacecrafts and generating JSON of a few buttons.
+Visual tool for building spacecrafts and generating their JSON.

 ## Controls